Jimmy Tompkins (footballer): Early life and career

 Tompkins was born in Edmonton, North London in 1914, the son of Arthur and Annie Tompkins.
 He began his football career playing as an amateur for Woking whilst at the same time being registered (as an amateur) with Fulham.
 His paid employment was as a member of Arsenal's ground staff; it was during this period that the legendary Arsenal manager Herbert Chapman saw him play and was reportedly disappointed to hear that Fulham had already signed him, opining that "Tompkins was a future international."

 Fulham

 Tompkins signed as a professional for Fulham on 15 March 1934.
 Between then and 1939 he made 164 appearances for the club, 154 of which were in the Football League.
 He began his career as a centre half-back, but suffered from a lack of opportunities due to the presence of club stalwart Syd Gibbons.
 Moved to left half-back he quickly became established in the side, his 164 appearances including an unbroken run of ninety games.
 A forceful player renowned for his brave tackling, time on the ball in defence and attacking runs, he also scored five goals.
-His career highlights included playing in an F.A. cup semifinal against Sheffield United in 1936.
+His career highlights included playing in an F.A. cup semi-final against Sheffield United in 1936.
 Towards the end of his career he occasionally deputised as captain when regular skipper Mike Keeping was absent through injury.